jotliet/music_flash_cards/README.md

 ![Note Icon](favicon.ico)

 ##Overview
 This is a simple musical notation flash card application.
-The logic is written in Javascript, but it can be transponsed into any language because the concepts are rudimentary.

 I wrote this out of a desire to improve my reflexive sight-reading speed behind the piano.

-The application displays a random card.

-The goal was for the user to have their hands on the piano while the application runs, therefor the process is automated.
+The application displays one random card before pausing and continuing to the next random card.
+The number of cards-per-deck is dependent on the input of the user.
+The user also controls the speed at which the cards are dealt.

-There are a few user-generated options:
+Here are the user-generated options:

 * **Total** - This is the number of cards per session.